Scranton PA Criminal Attorney & PA Personal Injury Lawyer Chris Powell : Raising the Bar Sky High

 Chris joined the team and, during his senior year, he led it to the school’s first-ever Diocesan Debate Championship.
 As a result, he won a trip to the National Debate Championship in New Orleans where, he remembers with a laugh, his team got trounced.
 New Orleans, however, would make a curtain call.

-Chris wanted to go to the University of Scranton and be a member of its debate team in the worst way, but ultimately he decided on Villanova University where he earned a bachelor’s degree in communications with a concentration in speech.
+After graduating high school, Chris went to Villanova University where he earned a bachelor’s degree in communications with a concentration in speech.
 Because of his love of debate and his family history, the law was Chris’ natural calling.

 “As far back as I can remember, I wanted to be a lawyer – at least since I got called to the principal’s office in ninth grade,” he says, chuckling.